codelearn-org/android-tutorial-views/lift-app-challenge/_fetching_carpools_with_http_get.html.md

 ##Fetching carpools using HTTP GET calls.

-This level focuses on fetching carpools using the Codelearn Twitter API and displaying them in list in *CarpoolListActivity* and firing up a new activity *CarpoolDetailActivity* which displays all the carpool data when a carpool item is clicked on the list.
+This level focuses on fetching carpools using the Codelearn Carpool API and displaying them in list in *CarpoolListActivity* and firing up a new activity *CarpoolDetailActivity* which displays all the carpool data when a carpool item is clicked on the list.

 ###API

-Make an HTTP **GET** request call to fetch tweets using-
+Make an HTTP **GET** request call to fetch carpool using-
 <pre>
 http://codelearn-carpool.herokuapp.com/api/carpools
 </pre>